Q1: What are the major changes in the 2025 admissions?

 * If you are not sure whether you meet criteria (1) or (2), we strongly recommend you submit scores from an English proficiency test.
 For applicants whose English-language proficiency cannot be ascertained, those without scores from TOFEL-iBT or IELTS Academic are less competitive, all else being equal.

-Q3: What are the timetable and application procedures for the 2024 AO Admissions?
+Q3: When is the application deadline for the 2025 AO Admissions?

 Q4: When is the enrollment period?

-A: We only offer September intake for the English-based degree programs at SPSE.
-However, the Japanese-based degree programs at SPSE admit students only in April.
+A: We only offer September intake for the English-based Degree Program at the SPSE.
+However, the Japanese-based Degree Program at the SPSE admits students in April.
 You can apply to both programs.
-For information on applying to the Japanese-based degree programs, please refer to the website in Japanese.
+For information on applying to the Japanese-based Degree Program, please refer to the website in Japanese.

 Q5: What should I do if I cannot submit standardized test scores?

-Q6: Will there be online classes at Waseda University in person 2024?
+Q6: Will there be online classes at Waseda University in 2025?

 A: In principle, most courses will be conducted in person.

-A: SPSE allows a grace period for standardized tests that are conducted only once a year, such as the GSAT in Taiwan and the Singapore A-Level.
-Please refer to the 2024 Application Guide. and the List of Application Documents by Education System to see which standardized tests this applies to.
+A: The SPSE allows a grace period for standardized tests that are conducted only once a year, AND the results will be released after the deadline, such as the GSAT in Taiwan, and the Singapore A-Level.
+Please refer to the Application Guide. and the List of Application Documents by Education System to see which standardized tests for details.

-Q8: Where can I find information in English about the programs taught in English at SPSE?
+Q8: Where can I find information in English about the programs taught in English at the SPSE?

 A: Thank you for your interest in our programs!
 We offer a synthesis of the study of political science and economics in a fully bilingual program.
-Most courses are offered in both English and Japanese and taking courses in Japanese is not a requirement.
-Please refer to the following link for information about our English-based Degree Programs (EDP): https://www.waseda.jp/fpse/pse/en/about/edp/
+Most courses are offered in both English and Japanese, however, taking courses in Japanese is not required.
+Please refer to the following link for information about our English-based Degree Program (EDP): https://www.waseda.jp/fpse/pse/en/about/edp/

 We also have an e-brochure that you can look through online and share with your family and friends.